Rivan Nurmulki

 Rivan Nurmulki (born 16 July 1995) is an Indonesian volleyball player.
 He is a member of the Indonesia men's national volleyball team.

-Personal life
+Early and personal life

-Rivan was born in Jambi on July 16, 1995.
+Rivan was born in Jambi on 16 July 1995.
 He started playing volleyball at the age of 17.
-In 2013 he joined his first professional volleyball club Surabaya Samator.

 In 2020, Rivan married to Aprilia Indah Puspitasari.
 They have one daughter together.

 Career

-Rivan has played for Surabaya Samator with jersey number 12 since 2013.
+In 2013, Rivan joined his first professional club, Surabaya Samator.
 In 2019, he had played with a Thai club Nakhon Ratchasima The Mall.
 In 2020, he played with V.League Division 1 club VC Nagano Tridents.

 He joined the national team in 2015, he has participated in 2017 Asian Volleyball Championship, 2018 Asian Games.